 Most important and central to my work are love and presence.
 I believe that only through love and presence can healing at the deepest level be facilitated.

 In addition to relieving sore, stiff muscles, my intention is always to facilitate a feeling of connection so that each person feels seen, heard, and cared for.
 My hope is to bring more peace, joy, and brightness into each life I touch.

 I am a world traveler, published poet and writer, artist, gardener, hiker, lover of animals and nature, and voracious reader with an interest in almost everything from health and medicine, to psychology and spirituality, to world art, poetry, literature, and philosophy.
 I have a B.A. in the Humanities.

-My new book entitled Creating a Rich and Meaningful Life in Long-Term Care: A Guide for Family Caregivers and Elder Care Professionals (Apocryphile Press, 2017) will be available in October on Amazon, and in local book stores.
+My book entitled Creating a Rich and Meaningful Life in Long-Term Care: A Guide for Family Caregivers and Elder Care Professionals (Apocryphile Press, 2017) won the 2018 Caregiver Friendly Award by Today's Caregiver Magazine.
 For more information, please click here.
 This collection of stories contains practical tips, guidance, and suggested programs that serve as a guide for family caregivers and eldercare professionals in illustrating how to make the lives of their elders richer and more meaningful.

 HeartSong also provides activity therapy services.( For more information, please click here.)